beaverbuilder/documentation/docs/assistant/overview.md

 * Get a glance of your recently edited posts from the [Home App](plugin/apps/home.md).
 * Search WordPress directly from the frontend.
 * Quickly find posts, pages, and custom post types with the [Content App](plugin/apps/content.md).
-* Upload media to WordPress media library by dropping files on the [Media App](plugin/apps/media.md).
+* Upload media to the WordPress media library by dropping files on the [Media App](plugin/apps/media.md).
 * Approve, mark as spam, trash, or reply to comments with the [Comments App](plugin/apps/comments.md).
 * Keep an eye on plugin and theme updates with the [Updates App](plugin/apps/updates.md).
 * Add custom labels to posts or pages to help organize your site from [Apps + Settings](plugin/app-settings.md).